The Statistical Complexity of Interactive Decision Making: Application to Reinforcement Learning

 \section{Application to Reinforcement Learning}

-We now turn our focus to episodic reinforcement learning with function approximation (\pref{ex:rl}), providing efficient algorithms and upper bounds (via \mainalg) and lower bounds.
-Our main results are as follows. \begin{enumerate} \item First, in \pref{sec:rl_bilinear_basic}, we show how to extend the \pcigw method of \pref{sec:examples} to obtain new, efficient algorithms for \emph{bilinear classes} \citep{du2021bilinear}, a large class of reinforcement learning problems which captures many settings where sample-efficient reinforcement learning is possible.
-Our results here are applicable when the class of models has moderate model estimation complexity, and when a proper estimation algorithm is available. \item Next, in \pref{sec:rl_bilinear_refined}, we provide tighter guarantees for bilinear classes that scale only with the estimation complexity for the underlying class of value functions.
-This result recovers a broader set of sample-efficient learning guarantees for bilinear classes but, unlike the first result, is not computationally efficient.\looseness=-1 \item Finally, in \pref{sec:rl_lower}, we derive lower bounds for reinforcement learning.
-As a highlight, we show that the \CompText recovers exponential lower bounds for reinforcement learning with linearly realizable function approximation \citep{wang2021exponential}. \end{enumerate}
+We now turn our focus to episodic reinforcement learning with function approximation (\pref{ex:rl}), providing upper and lower bounds on regret.
+Our main results are as follows. \begin{enumerate} \item First, in \pref{sec:rl_bilinear_basic}, we show how to extend the techniques in \pref{sec:examples} (posterior sampling and the \pcigw method) to bound the \CompShort and obtain regret bounds for \emph{bilinear classes} \citep{du2021bilinear}, a large class of reinforcement learning problems which captures many settings where sample-efficient reinforcement learning is possible.
+Our results here are applicable when the class of models has moderate model estimation complexity. \item Next, in \pref{sec:rl_bilinear_refined}, we provide tighter guarantees for bilinear classes that scale only with the estimation complexity for the underlying class of value functions.
+This result recovers a broader set of sample-efficient learning guarantees, but is somewhat more specialized to the bilinear class framework. \item Finally, in \pref{sec:rl_lower}, we derive \emph{lower bounds} for reinforcement learning.
+As a highlight, we show that the \CompText recovers exponential lower bounds for reinforcement learning with linearly realizable function approximation \citep{wang2021exponential}. \end{enumerate} See \pref{table:frameworks} for a summary of the relationship between the \CompShort and other complexity measures in RL; precise results concerning Bellman-Eluder dimension are deferred to \cref{sec:bedim}.

 All of the results in this section take $\Act = \PiGen$ and $\cR\subseteq\brk{0,1}$ (that is, $\sum_{h=1}^{H}r_h\in\brk{0,1}$) unless otherwise specified \citep{jiang2018open,zhang2021reinforcement}.